dimastatz/visum/README.md

   <tr><td align="center">Monitoring Apache Spark Jobs</td></tr>
 </table>

+### Costs Monitoring and Optimization
-Performing performance tuning and cost optimization of Apache Spark is a hard task.
-There are a lot of things that can potentially go wrong: executors can fail. latency to external data sources can increase, the performance can degrade because of changes in the nature of the input data, wrong usage of cloud APIs, and many more.
+Performing cost optimization of Apache Spark is a hard task.
+There are a lot of things that can potentially go wrong: executors can fail, latency to external data sources can increase, the nature of the input data can change, wrong usage of cloud APIs, problems in JVM and many more.
+One should be a word class expert in all 3 domains: [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine), Apache Spark and Specific Cloud Provider like AWS, [Azure](https://en.wikipedia.org/wiki/Microsoft_Azure), GCP.

 ## Problem Statement